evgenyneu/keychain-swift/README.md

 One can pass a `keyPrefix` argument when initializing a `KeychainSwift` object.
 The string passed in `keyPrefix` argument will be used as a prefix to the keys supplied in set, get, getData and delete methods.
 I use the prefixed keychain in tests.
 This prevents the tests from changing the Keychain keys that are used when the app is launched manually.

-Note that `clear` method still clears everything from the Keychain.
+Note that `clear` method still clears everything from the Keychain regardless of the prefix used.

 ```Swift
 let keychain = KeychainSwift(keyPrefix: "myTestKey_")